Car Insurance in Ohio

 If you are unable to provide proof of insurance to an officer during a traffic stop, you will be given a notice that will explain options you may take in order to prove that you had insurance at the time of your citation in order to avoid consequences of an insurance violation.

 Random Insurance Verification

-As a way of assuring that all vehicles are insured, the Bureau of Motor Vehicles randomly selects approximately 5% of registered vehicle owners to submit proof of insurance to the BMV.
+As a way of assuring that all vehicles are insured, the Bureau of Motor Vehicles randomly selects approximately 5,400 per week, of registered vehicle owners to submit proof of insurance to the BMV.

 If you are among the randomly selected, you will be sent a notice by mail from the BMV.
 You must submit your proof of insurance within 21 days of the mailing date on your notice.

 For any questions regarding the Random Selection Program, call the BMV at (844) 644-6268.

 When proof of insurance is required, failure to show or provide proof of insurance will lead to penalties that include:

 - This will require payment of a reinstatement fee in order to regain your privilege to drive.